zen-fs/core/readme.md

 ## Backends

 ZenFS is modular and extensible.
-The core includes a few built-in backends:
+The core includes two built-in backends:

 -   `InMemory`: Stores files in-memory.
 This is cleared when the runtime ends (e.g. a user navigating away from a web page or a Node process exiting)
--   `Overlay`: Use read-only file system as read-write by overlaying a writable file system on top of it.
+-   `Overlay`: Use read-only file system as read-write by overlaying a writable file system on top of it. ([copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write))
--   `AsyncMirror`: Use an asynchronous backend synchronously.
-This is very helpful for asynchronous backends

-> [!NOTE]
-> When constructed, `AsyncMirror` loads the entire contents of the async file system into a synchronous backend.
-It performs operations on the synchronous file system and then queues them to be mirrored onto the asynchronous backend.

 ZenFS supports a number of other backends.
 Many are provided as separate packages under `@zenfs`.
 More backends can be defined by separate libraries by extending the `FileSystem` class and/or providing a `Backend` object.